 Two days per week of SPEs, both devoted to DTC 371, on either Tuesday/Thursday or Monday/Wednesday.
 The Clinical Coordinator assigns each student into one of these groups.
 Two days SPE plus Friday classes means students have 2 weekdays "off".

 First Summer (Extended - 10-15 weeks):

-Students have 2-3 online didactic classes.
+Students have 2-3 online didactic class.
+Holding a part-time outside job is possible.

 Second Fall: